axettone/pyuptime/README.md

 # pyuptime
-Uptime checker for paranoid webmasters
+Uptime checker for paranoid webmasters.
+This programs just check for HTTP status code and/or exceptions to determine if the website is up or down.
+This tool should be paired with another application that uses the data to display a dashboard.
+All the probes are inserted into "checks" table.

 ## TODO
 Implement email notifications.